Gary L. Littrell: Honors

 In 1993, Littrell was inducted into the Ranger Hall of Fame, which serves to "honor and preserve the contributions of the most extraordinary U.S. Rangers in American history, to identify and highlight individuals as role models for current era Rangers, and to educate the public on the culture of the U.S. Army Rangers."

 In later years

 Littrell retired from the army in 1985 as a command sergeant major.

-As of October 2019, Littrell lives in St. Pete Beach, Florida.
-He makes speaking appearances as part of the Medal of Honor Foundation's Character Development Program to raise public awareness about the legacy of the Medal of Honor.
-Addressing area high school students, for example, he extols the importance of living a virtuous life, saying, "Integrity is the most important word in the world".
+As of October 1987, Littrell resides in St. Pete Beach, Florida.
+He used to participate in the Medal of Honor Foundation's Character Development Program as a speaker.
+Currently, he speaks to students through his own foundation, Tribute To Valor, where he promotes the six core values of The Medal of Honor: courage, sacrifice, patriotism, citizenship, integrity, and commitment.
+When addressing high school students in the area, he emphasizes the significance of leading a virtuous life, highlighting that "Integrity is the most important word in the world."

+In October 2024, Littrell joined 15 other Medal of Honor recipients in publicly endorsing Donald Trump for president.